Equilibrium Thermodynamics and Neutrino Decoupling in Quasi-Metric Cosmology: Quasi-metric Boltzmann equations

 On the other hand, the Boltzmann equation {\em for photons} (or null particles in general) must take into account the effect of the cosmic expansion on photon momentum, so this equation takes the form \eqa {\frac{dt}{d{\lambda}}}{\frac{{\partial}f}{{\partial}t}}+ {\frac{dx^{\mu}}{d{\lambda}}}{\frac{{\partial}f}{{\partial}x^{\mu}}}- {\Big (}{\topstar{\Gamma}}_{t{\nu}}^{{\,}i}{\frac{dt}{d{\lambda}}}+ {\topstar{\Gamma}}_{{\beta}{\nu}}^{{\,}i}{\frac{dx^{\beta}}{d{\lambda}}} {\Big )}p_{(t)}^{\nu}{\frac{{\partial}f}{{\partial}p_{(t)}^i}}= C_{\rm coll}[f], \ena where ${\lambda}$ is an affine parameter along the photon path.

 Given the complications, it is quite certain that exact treatments of neutrino decoupling and primordial nucleosynthesis in quasi-metric cosmology via Boltzmann equations will be rather cumbersome.
-For this reason we have used approximative methods instead.
-However, even approximative methods should be good enough to make rough predictions testable against observations.
+For this reason we have used approximate methods instead.
+However, even approximate methods should be good enough to make rough predictions testable against observations.